Resize Text: |

 B. CPE Qualifying Period

-1. For PC Renewal in 2020, your new Qualifying Period (QP) for Continuing Professional Education (CPE) will start from 1 October 2020 to 30 September 2022.
-The targeted CPE points for Opticians is 40 and for Optometrists, 50.
+1. Your new Qualifying Period (QP) for Continuing Professional Education (CPE) will start from 1 October of the renewal year to 30 September two years later.
+The targeted CPE points for an Optician is 40 points, and 50 points for an Optometrist.
 Please refer to this link for a copy of the CPE guidelines.

 2. You are expected to participate in CPE to ensure that your optometry and opticianry knowledge and skills remain current and relevant, and to maintain a reasonable level of competence.
 Failure to achieve the necessary CPE points as determined by the Board could amount to professional misconduct and make you liable for disciplinary action by the Board.